 Content-wise, earning an education master's degree online is not much different than earning one on-campus.
 Today's technology makes it possible for schools to easily transmit the same information taught in a classroom to online learners.
 Distance education programs may make use of a variety of teaching methods, from online textbooks to video lectures to discussion boards, to share lessons.

 One important difference between online and campus-based degrees is the level of self-discipline needed to complete studies online.
 Since many programs let students log-in at whatever time they want to complete assignments and review course material, there is limited accountability from the school.
 It's up to a student to stay on schedule for a course, something that can be challenging for those who have poor time management skills.

-However, for those who can stay on task, an online master's degree in education offers the same quality education provided by an on-campus program.
+However, for those who can stay on task, an online master's degree in education can offer the same quality education provided by an on-campus program.
 Credit requirements may be the same, and the diploma is the same.